cristianoliveira/pono/README.md

 ## Why?

-Let's face it, managing symbolic links with bash scripts sucks because `ln` has poor defaults.
-The alternative [GNU stow](https://www.gnu.org/software/stow/) does almost what I wanted, but not quite.
+Let's face it, managing symbolic links with bash scripts sucks because the source may be missing the target may already exist, etc, etc. The alternative [GNU stow](https://www.gnu.org/software/stow/) does almost what I wanted, but not quite.
 I wanted a tool that could manage symlinks for multiple packages independent of the source file structure, using a flat configuration.
-I also need to be able to toogle links on demand to apply different configs.
+I also need to be able to toogle links on demand to apply different configs, for instance, when testing with different `.env` for different environments.

 ## Demo